dmd-program/dmd-100/projects/narrative_project_social_design_option.md

 ## Brief:

-In this project, you will go through a design thinking process that inspires a hypertext narrative.
+In this project, you will go through a design thinking process that will help you generate ideas to make for a hypertext narrative.
 In your story, you will imagine a better future world for the year 2045.

 ## Tools
 - Pencil